abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

 We have configured the Dataflow activity like we did earlier in the lab.
 Now we will add new logic.
 If the dataflow refresh is successful, we need to exit out of the Until iterator.
-Remember, one of the conditions to exit the iterator is to set the value of varIsSuccess variable to Yes.
+Remember, one of the conditions to exit the iterator is to set the value of the varIsSuccess variable to Yes.

 1. From the top menu, select **Activities -> Set variable**.
 Set variable activity is added to the design canvas.

-2. With **Set variable activity** selected, in the bottom pane select **General**.
+2. With **Set variable activity** selected, in the bottom pane, select **General**.
 Let's give the activity a name and description.

 3. In the **Name** field, enter **set_varIsSuccess**